practicusai/docs/docs/model.md

 scratch and by collaborating better

 ## Create a Model
-You need to have a cloud node ready for the model creation process and start the model creation process with our data on the cloud node.
+You need to have a Cloud Worker ready for the model creation process and start the model creation process with our data on the Cloud Worker.

 ![model](img/model.png)